Pritam-p2/in_memory_chatapp/README.md

 ## TEST

+1. Start the FastAPI WebSocket server by running:

-1. First run fastapi server using uvicorn main:app --reload
+    uvicorn main:app --reload

-2. We will use multiple terminals as clients to connect to the server
-3. In each terminal command 'python client_example.py'
+2. Open multiple terminal windows to simulate multiple clients.
+    In each terminal, run the client using:

+    python client_example.py

-4. In each terminal we will be prompted with "username" and "topic".
+3. Each client will be prompted to enter a username and a topic.
-   One can choose to keep it empty then default username as 'alice' and topic 'sports' will be used as initial payload
+    If left empty, the default values will be used:

+    Username: alice
+    Topic: sports

+4. Clients connected to the same topic can exchange messages in real time.

-5. Using '/list' we will get all the active topics
+5. To view all active topics and their user counts, type:

+    /list

+    The list will be returned only to the requesting client.